ahuang53/Piazza-Downloader/README.md

 5. Run main.py and all files will be in the downloaded_resources folder Make sure to choose the correct course that you are downloading as different courses will have different resources.html files.

-Some of the section names may be named correctly so review the folders and modify to your liking.
+Some of the section names may be named incorrectly so review the folders and modify to your liking.

 ## Disclaimer for Unofficial Piazza Downloader
 ### Important Notice: